 As we know, Samsung designs its own Exynos chipset that are used in its smartphones as well, but those using Exynos processor versions of Samsung phones are not happy.
 That’s because now there’s a petition on Change.org that claims the Exynos SoC chipset laden Samsung devices as ‘inferior’.

 For a long time, Samsung has been using two different processors in its flagship Galaxy Note series and Galaxy S series devices for different countries, and it’s all running since galaxy S2.
 So why does Samsung do this and what is the difference?

-It is obvious that Samsung develops and manufactures its Exynos chipset, which reduces the cost of making smartphones running on its chips, although there are savings involved, but the company can use its flagships price more smartly than other companies which use snapdragon chip, but a lot of it also has to do with markets and existing support. so far, developed markets like the US get the Qualcomm Snapdragon version, almost all Asians countries such as India get the Exynos variant.
+It is obvious that Samsung develops and manufactures its Exynos chipset, which reduces the cost of making smartphones running on its chips, although there are savings involved, but the company can use its flagships price more smartly than other companies which use snapdragon chip, but a lot of it also has to do with markets and existing support. so far, markets like the US, japan and china get the Qualcomm Snapdragon version, almost all Asians countries such as India, as well as European nations get the Exynos variant.

-additionally, Samsung has done the same this year, with Galaxy Note 20 and Galaxy S20 lineup released with two processors in which the exynos variant was launched in India while the Qualcomm Snapdragon variants were delivered in UA and China.
+Recently Samsung unveiled its S22 series which is being made available on two different processors, where its Exynos variant is being launched in Europe, Southwest Asia and Africa.
+The same Snapdragon variant will be given in USA, Japan China, India and South Korea. additionally, Samsung has done the same last year, with Galaxy Note 20 and Galaxy S20 lineup released with two processors in which the exynos variant was launched in India, Europe. while the Qualcomm Snapdragon variants were delivered in UA and China.

 The difference between Exynos and Snapdragon Chipset